SEND Information Report:

 - Review the support and progress alongside the child, parents and carers.

-As part of this approach every child with SEND will have an individualised SEND Support Plan that describes the child’s needs, outcomes & provision to meet those needs.
-Parents/carers and child/YP (where appropriate) views are integral to the this process.
+As part of this approach every child with SEND will have an individualised SEND Support Plan that describes the child’s needs, outcomes and provision to meet those needs.
+Parents/carers and children’s’ (where appropriate) views are integral to this process.

 A small percentage of children and young people with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan.
 The School, parents and any other agencies involved can apply for an EHCP if it is felt that, despite putting into place all recommendations and advice to support the child, over a period of time, they are still experiencing difficulties or failing to make progress towards their individual outcomes.
 An EHCP is a statutory plan, reviewed annually.